 - Boosts muscular anaerobic endurance

-- Increases aerobic endurance
+- Improves aerobic endurance

 So, based on the section above, we see that it’s much more effective to take beta-alanine instead of carnosine.
 Looking at the benefits we can also begin to see the reasons for the excitement that surrounds this newer product.